riscman/riscman/README.md

 - 👋 Hi, I’m @riscman
-- 👀 I’m interested in learning how to use Git to help me explore Python using RISC OS
+- 👀 I’m learning how to use Git to manage changes to three machines with different OSes.
+Namely:
+    RISC OS MacOS and Linux
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently testing the RISC OS python Toolbox
-- 💞️ I’m looking to collaborate on writing a web based user guide to help RISC OS users navigate the pitfalls of using Python This is neccessary as the Python RISC OS is raw and largely untested.
-A lot of things do not work as yet.
+- 💞️ I’m  writing a web based user guide to help with using Python on RISC OS, which still hasn't seen a lot of testing.

-- 📫 How to reach me - tba
+- 📫 How to reach me - jriscman@gmail.com

 <!---
 riscman/riscman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.